great-expectations/great_expectations/docs/docusaurus/docs/oss/get_started/get_started_with_gx_and_sql.md

 You'll use a <TechnicalTag tag="validator" text="Validator" /> to interact with your batch of data and generate an <TechnicalTag tag="expectation_suite" text="Expectation Suite" />.

 Every time you evaluate an Expectation with `validator.expect_*`, it is immediately Validated against your data.
 This instant feedback helps you identify unexpected data and removes the guesswork from data exploration.
 The Expectation configuration is stored in the Validator.
-When you are finished running the Expectations on the dataset, you can use `validator.save_expectation_suite()` to save all of your Expectation configurations into an Expectation Suite for later use in a checkpoint.
+When you are finished running the Expectations on the dataset, you can use `validator.save_expectation_suite()` to save all of your Expectation configurations into an Expectation Suite for later use in a Checkpoint.

 1. Run the following command to create the suite and get a `Validator`: